loongbc/loongbc/README.md

 ## ⚡ Fun Facts
 - I love coding challenges and competitions.
-- Enjoy reading and writing literature in Chinese.
+- Enjoy reading and writing literature in English.
 - Passionate about promoting AI in road network.

 Feel free to check out my repositories and let's collaborate on exciting projects!